Wimberley Bluegrass Band: Notable work

 Wimberley Bluegrass Band appeared as a guest on Jonas & Warren's song California to Tennessee.

 Danielle and James, were featured musicians and background actors for a KFC Commercial featuring Darrell Hammond, parodying Colonel Sanders' Mandolin Band.

 Wimberley Bluegrass Band were part of the inaugural performance at the Musco Center for the Arts along with the Mariachi Divas.
-They occasionally tour with Dennis Agajanian.
+They occasionally tour with Dennis Agajanian, making appearances with Greg Laurie, Franklin Graham, and Wil Graham.

 Music

 Wimberley Bluegrass Band has released seven albums since 2008, three of which are still in print.
 They perform a mix of traditional and original music.